Pitasi/univrs/articles/rust-server-components.md

     character=facepalm
     pos=left
     msg="
-        You gotta put some real content now or nobody will trust you ever again.
+You need to put some meaningful content now or no one will ever trust you again.
     ">
 </dialog>

 ## Server components

-Next.js and React have been pushing for RSC (the real ones, React Server Components) lately.
+Recently, Nextjs and React have been pushing for RSC (the real ones, React Server Components).

-It's exactly what I did in the previous section, the JSX component is eventually rendered into a HTML string by the server.
+The server finally renders the JSX component into an HTML string, just as I did in the previous section.

 <dialog
     character=finger